Mojang/minecraft-editor-extension-starter-kit/README.md

 #

 The Minecraft Bedrock Editor Extension Starter Kit is intended to get you up and running in writing your own Minecraft Bedrock Editor extensions.
+This repo is a supplement to our primary [Bedrock Editor GitHub](https://github.com/Mojang/minecraft-editor).

 An Editor Extension is our way of empowering creators to extend the basic Editor experience by writing custom tools that will make it easier to create cool, fun, and engaging Minecraft worlds.